State University of New York College at Cortland is accredited by The Middle States Commission on Higher Education.

 The teacher preparation programs at the State University of New York College at Cortland are accredited by the National Council for Accreditation of Teacher Education (NCATE), 2010 Massachusetts Ave., NW, Suite 500, Washington, D.C.
 20036, phone 202-466-7496.
 NCATE is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.

-SUNY Cortland has also received national program recognition or approval from the following associations:
+SUNY Cortland has also received national program recognition, accreditation or approval from the following associations:

 Adolescence Education: Biology by the National Science Teachers Association (NSTA)